 Question: Unfortunately it happens.
-People get into disputes -- from quiet disagreement to fullblown arguments.
+People get into disputes -- from quiet disagreement to full-blown arguments.
 When we hear about one, it can be tempting to get involved.
 Everyone seems to have something to say about it, so why shouldn't we put our "two cents" in as well?
 The Torah teaches the value of not getting involved in other people's disputes.
 When Korah misunderstood Moses' intentions as leader of the Israelite people, he started a quarrel with him.
 Many people, instead of minding their business, chose to join up with Korah, and as a result, the dispute grew and caused great divisiveness within the Israelite people.
-When misunders to face the unpleasant consequences of their imprudent actions.
+When יהוה revealed that Korah's attack was unjustified, he and all of his followers had to face the unpleasant consequences of their imprudent actions.
 Whereas those who had kept out of it were happy they did.
 The Torah teaches us how important it is to try to stay out of arguments ourselves and certainly not to get involved with those of others.